brookewoolley/bank-tech-test/README.md

 4. Pass test
 5. Refactor where possible
 6. Commit passing code and move onto the next test
+7. Once 'finished' I have sought feedback from a peer and have refactored both code and tests.

 # User Stories